 This generation evolved at a time of massive digital advancements and when the internet started booming.
 Given the constantly changing landscape of marketing, all brands need to keep pace with millennials.
-As per a survey, 247% of millennials are more likely to be influenced by blogs or social networking sites and 79% realize that ads serve a purpose for brands.
-It is quite clear then, that millennials prefer to engage with content more than brands themselves, content marketing has become more relevant than ever before.
+As per a survey, 247% of millennials are more likely to be influenced by blogs or social networking sites, and 79% realize that ads serve a purpose for brands.
+It is clear then that millennials prefer to engage with content more than brands themselves; content marketing has become more relevant than ever before.

-Here is how you can break into millennial minds and find out the key to making a space for your brand in this competitive atmosphere.
+Here is how you can break into millennial minds and determine the types of content marketing they would respond to and the key to making a space for your brand in this competitive atmosphere.

 Things to keep in mind while creating content for millennials

-One of the most critical steps to consider when creating content for millennials: Think mobile-first.
-Almost all millennials are phone users and they rarely surf content on tablets and desktops.
+One of the most critical steps to consider when creating a content marketing strategy for millennials is: Think mobile-first.
+Almost all millennials are phone users, and they rarely surf content on tablets and desktops.
 Make sure that all your content and distribution platforms fit this bill.

-The next big step is to move the focus to social media, which is almost synonymous with content consumption for millennials.
+The next big step is to focus on social media, which is almost synonymous with content consumption for millennials.
 This is one of the most vivid content marketing trends.

 As a brand, you must also explore the possibility of building narratives.
 In-your-face advertising will not work with this age group.
 Your marketing strategy has to be content-driven and backed with stories, concepts, and interactive posting.

-We will now look at the kinds of content that appeal to millennials.
+We will now look at the different types of content that appeal to millennials.

 54% of millennials check YouTube daily, so exploring it as a platform is a must.
 It is said that millennials tend to have a relatively lower attention span.
 They also tend to trust visual content over text-based content.
 This also allows for easy sharing across platforms.
 This means they often jump from one piece of content to another.
 In such a case, videos can help you retain attention and pull in users.